SchlenkR/applied_fsharp_challenge/artikel/1 - Introduction.md

 Given the information that we have a sample rate of 16Hz, we can simplify our time-value sequence to just a value sequence:
 [ 0.0; 0.3; ...]

 The point-in-time of the the n-th value in the sequence can easily be calculated when sample rate and starting time are given.
-This fact is fundamental, and leads to a definition of what *processing* means: **Processing signal is creating or changing sequence of values**.
+This fact is fundamental, and leads to a definition of what *processing* means:

+<statement>Processing signal is creating or changing sequence of values.</statement>

 ### Constraints: